Mohamed-Arreh/auto-shop-reactivation-saas/README.md

 ## Why This Exists

 Built as a side project after researching how independent auto shops in Ottawa actually run their businesses.
-Inspired by Zane Cole's "Vrooom AI" model in the US, adapted for the Canadian market with bilingual support and CASL compliance.